SSG-DRD-IOT/intel_retail_workshop/IWB/SamplePluginDevelopment.md

 ## This lab will be laid out as follows
 - Creating a sample plugin on Intel Unite®
-    - Declaring required variables for plugin development
+    - Declaring plugin UI attributes
     - Defining plugin properties
     - Adding the UI elements
     - Handling User event on plugin

-- Deployment of Intel Unite® plugin
+- Deploy the Intel Unite® plugin
     - Building the plugin
     - Signing the dll
     - Plugin Configuration in the Admin portal